 MTA – Motion Test Apparatus

 The goal of this program was to develop a 6 degree-of-feedom Motion Test Apparatus to support experimental wind tunnel testing of Micro Air Vehicles (MAVs).
 The final solution featured a large, fast robotic arm that precisely and repeatably moves an MAV through a trajectory while providing accurate position feedback for analysis.
 RE2 concluded this Phase II SBIR with the Air Force Research Laboratory (AFRL) at Eglin Air Force Base.

 RNA – Robotic Nurse Assistant

-The Robotic Nurse Assistant (RNA) project was a Phase II SBIR award with the U.S. Army Telemedicine and Advanced Technology Research Center (TATRC) that aimed to help nurses move and maneuver patients in a hospital setting.
+The Robotic Nurse Assistant (RNA) project was a Phase II SBIR award with the U.S. Army TATRC that aimed to help nurses move and maneuver patients in a hospital setting.
 These maneuvers may include assisting a patient from a lying to a sitting position, from a sitting to a standing position, or from a bed to a chair.
 The RNA prototype was donated to the University of Texas, Arlington.

 ARM – Autonomous Robotic Manipulation